 Have the back office primed.
 Send leads back to the office daily and have them send out a customised response.
-Literature, data sheets and offers sent direct to the visitor's e-mail address are more like to impress if done quickly.
-Also ensure your CRM system is updated accordingly and complies with new GDPR regulations (effective from May 2018).
+Literature, data sheets and offers sent direct to the visitor's e-mail address are more likely to impress if done quickly.
+Also ensure your CRM system is updated accordingly and complies with GDPR regulations.
 Many people review their e-mail while having a coffee break at the show, timely communication during the show could convince a prospective customer to return to your stand for further discussion on points not originally covered.
 At many exhibitions, smart badge scanning technology enables a visitor's details to be automatically captured.
 See if this is available on your stand.

 Have your media pack to hand for visiting journalists.
-This can be a printed copy and also be duplicated on a USB stick.
-Ensure that you include captioned, high resolution pictures.
-Media packs contain a variety of short, medium and longer articles that can be used by editors immediately or will serve as briefing material for future articles.
-Remember, for security reasons some people do not favour USB sticks.
-Therefore, consider having this material available via an electronic news room on your web site for download as PDF or other file formats.
-Again, capture a visiting journalist's details for future media relations.
+This can be a printed copy, with QR code and links to online versions, or provided on a USB stick.
+Ensure that you include captioned high-resolution pictures.
+Media packs can contain a variety of short, medium and longer articles for use by editors immediately or will serve as briefing material for future articles.
+Remember for security reasons some people do not favour USB sticks.
+Therefore, do consider having this material available via an electronic newsroom on your web site for download as PDF or in other file formats.
+Also do capture a visiting journalist's details for future media relations.